 See Also: (1)PRoWS.
 (2)Chairman Totts.

 Piegate – One of the greatest scandals of the 21st century, which widely featured on the front page of numerous UK tabloids in the aftermath of a fat lad eating a pastie (not a pie) on the bench during the Arsenal FA Cup tie.
 The big deal being that an online betting company who also happened to be sponsoring our shirts for that particular occasion were offering odds of 8/1 that said fat lad would do exactly that.
 Him doing so broke a number of FA rules relating to players\staff involvement in betting and resulted in his dismissal.
 Said charges brought for the offence took the FA precisely one year to resolve.
 Very timely.
-Also, to our eternal delight and gratitude, now the main thing anyone ever remembers 120+ year old football club Sutton United FC for.
+Also, to our eternal delight and gratitude, now largely the main thing anyone ever remembers 120+ year old football club Sutton United FC for, even after our Football League joining exploits since.

 See Also: (1)FA Cup, The.
 (2)Arsenal.
 (3)Shaw, Wayne.